 Glittered with some of the best places to eat in the country, Manchester has a diverse choice when it comes to good grub.
-While we might be home to the best pizza in the UK, the city also has a number of Indian restaurants that are second-to-naan.
+While we might be home to the best pizza in the UK, the city of Manchester also has a number of Indian restaurants that are second-to-naan.
 So what are you waiting for?
-Cumin and check out Secret Manchester’s ultimate guide to the best Indian restaurants in town.
+Cumin and check out our ultimate guide to the best Indian restaurants in Manchester.

-Self-described as a ‘new generation’ Indian and Pakistani restaurant, Zouk Tea Bar & Grill is run by a team of brothers who share a passion for good food.
+Self-described as a ‘new generation’ of Indian and Pakistani restaurants, Zouk Tea Bar & Grill in Manchester is run by a team of brothers who share a passion for good food.
 The restaurant prides itself on providing healthier options for those looking to enjoy authentic Indian cuisine without the calorie guilt – and even features an open kitchen providing a great atmosphere for customers.
 The decor is warm and contemporary, allowing the vibrant food to lap up the spotlight.

 2. Mowgli Street Food

 The highly successful Mowgli Street Food is always worth a mention, which was founded by Nisha Katona back in 2014.
 Katona shares homemade dishes with customers, with meals inspired by her childhood and even a few alternative creations such as their Himalayan cheese on toast.
 Katona prides her restaurant on serving up actual authentic Indian food, previously stating that she doesn’t believe the takeaways here in the UK serve real Indian food.